A constitutional co-operative movement

 Few people consent to corruption.

+And yet these outcomes repeat.
 Because the problem is not only bad policy.
 It is structural.
-The current model preserves the appearance of democracy while allowing concentrated interests to shape real outcomes through lobbying, donor pressure, patronage, bureaucracy, institutional capture, party machinery, media leverage, and the quiet corruption of incentives.
+The current model preserves the appearance of democracy while allowing concentrated interests to shape real outcomes through lobbying, donor pressure, patronage, and the quiet corruption of incentives.

 A society is not truly self-governing if the public votes, but money decides.